 High Powered Rifle Ban.
 At the present time, the President is forbidding citizens from owning any rifles that fire rounds more powerful than pistol ammunition.
 Unless such rifles were owned before the ban, only .22 caliber and other pistol caliber rifles are permitted.
-So-called high-powered rifles are banned, even for marksmanship competitions, unless issued by military or police to members of the armed forces or law enforcement.
-This may create vulnerability to attacks like the occupation of Marawi if the Philippines is ever targeted to become the next stage for an international Caliphate.
+So-called high-powered rifles (even .223) are banned, even for marksmanship competitions, unless issued by military or police to members of the armed forces or law enforcement.
+This may create vulnerability to attacks like the occupation of Marawi if the Philippines is targeted again to become an international Caliphate.

 Occupation of the City of Marawi.
 In 2017, the Philippine armed forces, dislodged ISIS affiliated foreign fighters ensconced in the city of Marawi with air cover and other military assistance from the United States.
 Islamic extremists took the whole city of Marawi captive for five months.
 Many jihadists, battle hardened veterans that infiltrated the Philippines straight from fighting in Syria and Iraq, created conditions similar to Raqqa and other cities in Syria and Iraq where ISIS claimed to have established a caliphate.

 ISIS affiliated groups are reported to be targeting the Philippines and may still be infiltrating through the many islands that extend beyond Mindanao into the Sulu Sea and Indonesia.
 Southern Mindanao is a stronghold for Islamic extremism.
 The struggle for Muslim rule has been fought there and across the Philippines for over 500 years.

 Davao City.
 The principal Southern Philippine City of Davao, located in Mindanao, is President Duterte’s hometown.
 He established his reputation as a law and order prosecutor.
 As mayor, he worked with civilian volunteers to clean up crime in the city.

 License to Own & Possess.
 Just obtaining a License to Own & Possess a firearms requires a trip to Iloilo on the Island of Panay if you live in the Central Visayas region.
 My son spent the better part of a day traveling to the regional police facility there and taking a written neural-psych test that lasted more than two hours.
-The PNP also interviewed, drug tested him and he had to complete many other requirements, most of which required burdensome documentation.
+The PNP also interviewed and drug tested him.
+He had to complete many other requirements, most of which required burdensome documentation.